 Brass is an alloy from copper, zinc and tin, resulting in a hard, gold-coloured metal.
 Our brass consists of 80% copper, 15% zinc and 5% tin.
 The material naturally oxidises over time by exposure to the air and contact with the skin, but can be easily restored to its original condition.

 Bronze is an alloy made from copper and tin, creating a sturdy metal with soft, rose-coloured shine.
 Our bronze pieces are made from 90% copper and 10% tin.
 The material naturally oxidises over time by exposure to the air and contact with the skin, but can be easily restored to its original condition.

 Patina and Shine

+The original condition and shine can be easily restored with a coated jewellery polishing cloth.
+Take the polishing cloth and polish the surface with light pressure.
+The cloth is coated in a polishing agent that removes the tarnish.
 We recommend to polish the pieces on a regular basis to keep the tarnishing to a minimum.
 You can find more information on cleaning your piece in this blog post.

 Some people might notice a small dark mark on their skin after they have worn a brass, bronzer 3D-printed steel piece.
 This is a common and harmless chemical reaction, possible with all brass or bronze jewellery, and can be easily washed off.